 (803) 771-7700 x137

-Kay joined the SC Campaign in November 2016 where she serves as the Executive Assistant to the Chief Executive Officer.
-In her current role, she works closely with the CEO, the SC Campaign executive officers and the Board of Directors to support overall operations.
+Kay joined Fact Forward in November 2016 where she serves as the Executive Assistant to the Chief Executive Officer.
+In her current role, she works closely with the CEO, Fact Forward executive officers and the Board of Directors to support overall operations.
 She is a seasoned executive assistant having held positions in banking, financial investments, insurance, education, and non-profits.
 A native of Macon, GA she studied Business Management at Macon State College.
 Kay and her husband moved to South Carolina in 2015 and reside in the Irmo/Ballentine area.

 - Operations & Communications